aderaaij/totallystatical/readme.md

 * `./bower_components/susy/sass/`
 * `./bower_components/compass-breakpoint/stylesheets/`

+Images should be added with the following path: `../../assets/img/test.jpg` due to some unfixed misconfiguration with the rev'ing (see Bugs and Todo's)

 Uses:
 * `gulp-sass`
 * `gulp-sourcemaps`
 * `gulp-autoprefixer`
 * `gulp-if`

 #### styles:standalone
 Compile `/sass`, to css, autoprefix and minify.
 Doesn't generate source maps